scc-usc/ReCOVER-COVID-19/README.md

 PIs: Viktor K. Prasanna (prasanna@usc.edu), Ajitesh Srivastava (ajiteshs@usc.edu) University of Southern California

-# Code contributors:
+### Code contributors:

-Ajitesh Srivastava, Frost Xu, Jamin Chen
+Ajitesh Srivastava, Frost Xu, Bob Xiaochen Yang, Jamin Chen

-This repository contains some codes for our ongoing work on NSF-funded project on COVID-19 forecasting.
-We use our own epidemic model called SI-kJalpha - Heterogeneous Infection Rate with Human Mobility.

 ## Web Interface and Visualization

 https://scc-usc.github.io/ReCOVER-COVID-19/

+## Approach
+We use our own epidemic model called SI-kJalpha, preliminary version of which we have successfully used during [DARPA Grand Challenge 2014](https://news.usc.edu/83180/usc-engineers-earn-national-recognition-for-predicting-disease-outbreaks/).
+Our forecast appears on the official [CDC webpage](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).Our model can consider the effect of many complexities of the epidemic process and yet be simplified to a few parameters that are learned using fast linear regressions.
+Therefore, our approach can learn and generate forecasts extremely quickly.
+On a 2-core desktop machine, our approach takes only 3.18s to tune hyper-parameters, learn parameters and generate 100 days of forecasts of reported cases and deaths for all the states in the US.
+The total execution time for 184 countries is 11.83s and for more than 3000 US counties is 101.03s.
+Despite being fast, the accuracy of our forecasts is on par with the state-of-the-art as demonstrated on the <a [leaderboard page](https://scc-usc.github.io/ReCOVER-COVID-19/#/leaderboard).

 ## Our papers
 1. Initial Modeling: https://arxiv.org/abs/2004.11372